ElektraInitiative/libelektra/doc/paper/paper.md

 The reasons for such modifications can be called context, e.g., the number of CPUs, the current operating system, or the battery status [raab2016persistent].
 The modifications within applications are problematic because it is not transparent for the user which configuration values the application actually will use.

-We propose to move the logic that is responsible for determining configuration values into Elektra's specification language [@raab2015kps] [@raab2016improving] [@raab2016unanticipated].
+We propose to move the logic that is responsible for determining configuration values into Elektra’s specification language [@raab2015kps] [@raab2016improving] [@raab2016unanticipated].
 This way, the user can query the up-to-date configuration values and get identical results to what the application will see.
 But even better, users can change the way context is taken into account easily.